-This Kulfi recipe makes me want to dance.
+This Homemade Kulfi with condensed milk recipe makes me want to dance.
 Really.
 However, as I type this my tot is sitting next to me watching one of her quota of cartoons and she doesn’t tolerate distraction.
 In order to avoid getting kicked off the island I will just stay put and type.

 First of all for those of you unfamiliar with this particular confection think of kulfi as a no-churn icecream that you get to freeze in popsicle molds.
 I have not tried to freeze it in a regular container, but I imagine that would work well too.

 (Note: I am coming back to update this post years later and I have since mostly abandoned individual Kulfi's in favour of this loaf pan version!
 While I have changed the form of the kulfi that creamy delicious oomph is still there!)